 Who to Climb With: The Adventure Consultants offer a 24-day expedition to Island Peak that not only serves as a good introduction to alpine climbing in the Himalaya but also life on a longer expedition.
 Everest requires about two months to complete, so if you can't do three weeks, the "Big Hill" is probably out of the question.

 Mt.
 Fuji (Japan)

-Japan's most sacred of mountains, Mt.
-Fuji makes for a good training ground for would-be climbers.
+Japan's most sacred of mountains — Mt.
+Fuji — makes for a good training ground for would-be climbers.
 The 12,388-foot peak is typically climbed in a single day, requiring about 8 hours roundtrip.
 While not especially technical, the hike is a challenging one and is a great way to test your fitness and discover the demands of hiking for extended periods of time over the course of a single day.
-Crowds can be quite heavy at times, and the official climbing season is generally limited to July and August each year, but this is still a good walk for those considering higher peaks.
+Crowds can be quite heavy depending on the day and time of year, and the official climbing season is generally limited to July and August each year.
+While not as difficult and demanding as some of the other mountains on this list, Mt.
+Fuji is still a good walk for those considering higher peaks.

 Who to Climb With: Once again, this is a climb that doesn't necessarily require a guide, but if you're looking for someone to take you to the top, Fuji Mountain Guides is a good choice.
 The company offers two-day tours for those who want to take their time and has a great record of success on the mountain.